-Along with the Director, Trustees and Senior Staff attended the annual Memorial Mass at the CEC
+• Along with the Director, Trustees and Senior Staff attended the annual Memorial Mass at the CEC

-Attended the Catholic Funeral Mass of Tobias Enverga Jr. at St. Michael Cathedral Basilica
+• Attended the celebration of life of Tobias Energa Jr. at St. Michael Cathedral Basilica

-Delivered opening remarks at Santa Maria Catholic School as part of a special announcement by Premier Kathleen Wynne and Minister of Education Mitzie Hunter
+• Delivered opening remarks at Santa Maria Catholic School as part of a special announcement by Premier Kathleen Wynne and Minister of Education Mitzie Hunter